 Step 5.
 Documentation Review

-Once all 3 sets of information are received (documentation, registration packet, and self-evaluation) documentation is reviewed and evaluated to determine if Penn State's documentation guidelines have been met, and if the student's disorder/impairment meets the criteria for having a disability.
+Once the information is received (documentation, registration packet, and online questionnaire) documentation is reviewed and evaluated to determine if Penn State's documentation guidelines have been met, and if the student's disorder/impairment meets the criteria for having a disability.
 A clinical diagnosis is not synonymous with a disability.
 That is, evidence sufficient to render a clinical diagnosis might not be adequate to determine that an individual is substantially limited in a major life activity.
 If the documentation submitted does not sufficiently address the student's current functional impairment or describe how the disorder/impairment substantially limits one or more major life activities, additional information will be required.

 Step 6.
 Intake Interview